-We leverage the best available technology and foremost industry experts to ensure we are always ready to respond.
+We leverage the best available technology and foremost industry experts to ensure we are always READY TO RESPOND.

 Our response vessels work daily in the Gulf of Mexico, receiving seamless upgrades as new technology becomes available.
 Daily operation removes many of the unpredictable variables associated with idle, stacked assets, including slow startup times and unexpected maintenance or repairs.
-And because our contractors store, maintain and operate the equipment on a daily basis, they take full ownership of the process.
+And because our Response Providers store, maintain and operate the equipment on a daily basis, they take full ownership of the process.
 This level of dedication far exceeds the commitment of any outside contractor typically retained for a response effort.

 Additionally, the crew that will operate this equipment during an incident will be drawn from the same pool of personnel that routinely operates and trains on each piece of equipment.
 Familiarity with both the equipment and fellow crew members is a significant advantage during an emergency response.

 The core components of our kit adapt to fit most vessels, offering a multitude of deployment options.
 We engineer each piece to be easily upgraded or replaced without interfering with the rest of the system, ensuring the kit remains available and always “ready to respond”.